Large Pores & Skin Texture guide

 Smart Ways to Personalize Your Large Pore & Texture Routine

-- Distinguish pores from acne: if pores remain visible even when breakouts are absent, prioritize structural and texture-focused care rather than antibacterial treatments.
+- Distinguish pores from acne: if pores remain visible even when breakouts are absent, prioritize texture/structure care rather than antibacterial logic.

-- Use exfoliation strategically: gentle, controlled exfoliation improves texture more reliably than frequent strong peeling.
+- Use exfoliation strategically: controlled renewal improves texture more reliably than frequent strong peeling.

-- Support structure over time: ingredients like retinoids work gradually; consistency matters more than rapid results.
+- Support structure over time: retinoid-style ingredients work gradually; consistency matters more than quick changes.

-- Hydration reduces pore exaggeration: lightweight hydration can make pores look smaller by improving skin plumpness.
+- Hydration reduces pore exaggeration: lightweight hydration can improve plumpness and make pores look smaller.

-- Avoid over-stripping: excessive oil removal can worsen texture and increase visible roughness.
+- Avoid over-stripping: aggressive oil removal can worsen roughness and increase visible texture.

-- Think visual as well as biological: smoothing finish, makeup performance, and surface feel are legitimate goals for pore-focused routines.
+- Think visual as well as biological: smoothing finish, makeup performance, and surface feel are legitimate pore goals.

 - Stay consistent: texture improvement is cumulative and benefits from stable routines rather than frequent resets.